Time dependent Markovian master equation beyond the adiabatic limit

 We tested the range of validity of our master equation by studying the spin-boson model with a single periodically driven two-level system.
 Our findings suggest that our master equation provides an accurate and feasible description for strong periodic driving fields, alternative to the standard Floquet theory based approach \cite{Floquet}.
-We also compared our master equation against numerically exact results given by tensor network simulations and considered also the adiabatic master equation of \cite{Zanardi} as comparison.
+We compared our master equation against numerically exact results given by tensor network simulations and considered also the adiabatic master equation of \cite{Zanardi} as comparison.
 Our master equation matches very well the tensor network simulations even for very strong drivings, as given by $\lambda\sim 10$, with $\lambda$ the adiabatic parameter.

-In the case of strong driving, we observed that the environment plays a more prominent role in generating coherence at lower temperatures than purely unitary evolution, which has also been noted in previous studies \cite{Dann}.
-We have also studied in detail the effect of Lamb shift on the dynamics.
+In the case of strong driving, we observed that the environment plays a more prominent role in generating coherence at lower temperatures than purely unitary evolution, which has also been noted in previous works \cite{Dann}.
+We have also studied in detail the effect of the Lamb shift contribution on the dynamics.
 In particular, we have proved that if the initial state is diagonal in the eigenbasis of $H_S(0)$, the Lamb shift does not contribute to the evolution.
 On the other hand, when some initial coherence is introduced, the Lamb shift has sizable impact on the dynamics, as observed in the transverse magnetization $\langle\sigma_x(t)\rangle$.
-Finally, we conducted a rigorous analysis of the adiabatic limit.
+In the last part, we conducted a rigorous analysis of the adiabatic limit.

-A comprehensive investigation of both transient and steady state properties of the driven dissipative dynamics described by our derived master equation, as well as the inclusion of interacting many-body systems subject to local or collective driving, will be the topic of future work.